 The summer season was a blur.
 It has gone so fast, I almost didn’t feel it.
 June is the official start of the rainy season, and it welcomed us over our trip to Bulalacao, Mindoro.

-Island hopping in Bulalacao
+Our island hopping trip in Bulalacao

 It was a long weekend, but the weather wasn’t agreeable.
 An LPA has just landed in the country.
 There were no cancellations from the tourism office, however, so we pushed through.

 It was dark and rainy when we landed in Bulalacao.
 Our boat managed to get us across from the port to Tambaron Green Beach Resort where we’d be staying the night, but island hopping was postponed.

 It was almost a staycation.
 Almost, since it wasn’t the plan and we were too anxious of being stranded.
 There were strong rains during our first day.

 Still, I can say that Tambaron Green Beach Resort is one of the nicest beach resorts I’d been to.
 The reviews in TripAdvisor got this right.
 The resort is located in a small beach cove with calming green water.
 In the late afternoon, the water recedes and you can pick up clams and shells fresh for eating, even sea cucumbers.